 Please note that while attendance at lectures is not mandatory, attendance is highly recommended, given that the end exam will be based on the lectures as well as on the (whole of the) course textbook.
-Participation in problem-based seminar, the seminar session group work, however, is mandatory, as are the written exercises.
+Participation in problem-based seminar, the seminar session group work, the essay discussion however, is mandatory, as are the written exercises.